shabanzd/debian_dependency_bazelizer/README.md

 # Give it a try!

 In order to try the dependency-bazelizer, you need a linux machine and `patchelf` installed on that machine.
+The reason `patchelf` was not bazelized is that I don't know where this script will run (ubuntu, wsl ... etc).
+In case you are interested in bazelizing the `patchelf` dependency, you can easily do that using the dependency-bazelizer itself on your chosen OS.

 * clone the repo.
 * `cd dependency-bazelizer`